-- the financial statements present a true and fair view of the financial position of the Authority and Group as at 31 March 2017 and of the Authority's and Group's expenditure and income for the year then ended; and - the financial statements have been prepared properly in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 and applicable law.

-Opinion on other matters
+- the financial statements present a true and fair view of the financial position of the Authority and Group as at 31 March 2017 and of the Authority's and Group's expenditure and income for the year then ended; and - the financial statements have been prepared properly in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 and applicable law. - Opinion on other matters

-In our opinion, the other information published together with the audited financial statements in the Chairperson's introduction, the Narrative Statement and the Annual Governance Statement for the financial year for which the financial statements are prepared is consistent with the audited financial statements.
+In our opinion, the other information published together with the audited financial statements in the Narrative Report, the Group Overview, and the Annual Governance Statement for the financial year for which the financial statements are prepared is consistent with the audited financial statements.